 With NPS, you can find those reasons and continue to deliver better value to promoters so that even the thought of abandoning your brand doesn’t cross their mind.
 And even if it does, the love you’d reciprocate to customers will keep them coming back to you.

-As far as passives are concerned, you would consider putting some effort into finding what they are unhappy with.
-Because, unless you don’t know the reasons, you will be incapable of improving their experience.
+Regarding passives, consider trying to find what they are unhappy with.
+Because unless you don’t know the reasons, you will be incapable of improving their experience.

-That’s why besides the numerical score, the ‘why’ section of the NPS survey is so important.
+That’s why the ‘why’ section of the NPS survey is so important, besides the numerical score.
 It gives a deeper insight into why a customer chose a particular score for you.
 You can use it to identify areas where you fall flat and put in the required efforts to enhance the experience of passives and turn them into your biggest advocates over time.

 Improve Your NPS Score & Earn Lasting Loyalty

-Every business today is running after achieving customer loyalty and increasing its NPS scores.
-What they forget is that this magical score is determined by one simple thing – treating your customers right!
+Every business today runs after achieving customer loyalty and increasing its NPS scores.
+They forget that this magical score is determined by one simple thing – treating your customers right!

-In a rush to nail this number game, most businesses often get confused with ‘what is the good Net Promoter Score’ for them.
-Obviously, a score that’s working for company A might not work for company B due to various factors that we discussed above.
+In a rush to nail this number game, most businesses often get confused with ‘what is the good Net Promoter Score.’
+A score that works for company A might not work for company B due to the factors mentioned above.
 Knowing what’s good for you and what’s not is crucial to make the right decisions that can help you win the loyalty of your customers.

 When it comes to NPS, always have a progressive approach.
 Compare your current scores with previous performance and analyze how much you’ve progressed and how much you still need to improve.